These days, more and more Canadians are cutting down on alcohol—and for many good reasons!

 Get some exercise.
 Even something as simple as parking a bit further away from your destination or getting off the bus or train a few stops early and walking the rest of the way can provide a much-needed mood boost, putting your mind at ease before a party.
 Bonus points if you can do this with a friend or partner!

-An important note about alcohol disorders
+An important note about alcohol use disorder (AUD)

 We’d love to hear from you!
 What is your favourite non-alcoholic drink?
 Share your thoughts in the comments below!